gsokolow/gsokolow.github.io/_posts/2023-09-15-reproducible-gis-science.md

        build on the work of their peers.
      * reduces the toxic pressure to publish (?)
 **Are there problems with reproducibility and replicability in geography that open source GIS cannot help solve?**
+2. Documentation.
+One criticism of open source communities is that they lack strong documentation.
+Documentation is critical to reproducibility and replicability because one needs to know exactly what they are doing in order to reproduce or modify a study